 One of the best Sonoma events in July is the outdoor summer concerts and live music.
 These are just a few places offering concerts this month around Sonoma.

-Windsor Town Green (6/1 - 8/31 - No concert 7/6): This city of Windsor offers free live music on Thursday nights from 5 pm to 8 pm.
+Windsor Town Green (6/1 - 8/31 - No concert 7/6): The city of Windsor offers free live music on Thursday nights from 6 to 8 pm.